A Team Approach to Kidney Transplant

 Along the way, you will meet a medical assistant who aids our transplant coordinators with post-transplant clinical operations such as material and chart preparation, retrieval and documentation of diagnostic studies.
 The medical assistant also participates in weekly transplant clinics by performing vital signs, reviewing medications, confirming prior authorization of any medication needed and retrieving and recording lab results.

-If you are a potential living organ donor, you will be provided with an Independent Donor Advocate (IDA).
-It is the IDA's responsibility to promote the best interests of the potential living donor, advocate for the rights of the potential donor and assist the potential donor in obtaining and understanding information regarding the consent process, evaluation process, surgical procedure and benefit and need for follow-up care.
+If you are a potential living organ donor, you will be provided with an Independent Living Donor Advocate (ILDA).
+It is the ILDA's responsibility to promote the best interests of the potential living donor, advocate for the rights of the potential donor and assist the potential donor in obtaining and understanding information regarding the consent process, evaluation process, surgical procedure and benefit and need for follow-up care.

 Eating properly is a vital part of your recovery process.
 The transplant dietitian works with an interdisciplinary healthcare team to provide nutrition services and medical nutrition therapy that are integrated and compatible with your medical goals and objectives.
 The dietitian provides nutrition counseling to the recipients and the donors throughout the transplant process from the pre-transplant through the post-transplant phase.